This article traces through Cesium’s Scene.render to explain how Cesium 1.9 renders a frame using its WebGL renderer. Put a breakpoint in

 OPAQUE is actually broken down into

 A subset of adding shadows is adding support for depth textures that, for example, can be used for depth-testing billboards against terrain and reconstructing world-space position from depth.
-See the globe-depth branch, which is almost ready to be merged.

 Another part of adding shadows is the ability to render the scene from different perspectives.
 WebVR support can be built on this.
 The standard camera and frustum is used for culling and LOD selection, and then two off-center frustums, one for each eye, are used for rendering.
 NICTA’s VR plugin has a similar approach but uses two canvases.